 Keywords are the phrases that potential customers are searching for, which businesses create content around in order to garner traffic, leads, and customers.

 The terms and phrases you identify during keyword research can be run through tools like HubSpot, SEMrush or ahrefs to find keywords with a high monthly search volume and low difficulty (the sweet spot, in our opinion!)

-Keyword length (long tail and short tail) are more often than not tied to user intent.
+Keyword length (long tail and short tail) is more often than not tied to user intent.
 By identifying the most viable, least competitive and most intent-based keywords to optimise your content for - you can create a content marketing strategy that is both practical and profitable.

-Before you embark on keyword research - let's take a closer look at the difference between a long and short tail keyword.
+Before you embark on keyword research - let's take a closer look at the difference between a long and short-tail keyword.

 Short Tail Keywords